samrith-s/react-live-time/README.md

 ## <a name="examples"></a>Examples

-There is a basic example up and running on the [GitHub pages][gh-pages]
+There is a basic example up and running on the [GitHub pages][gh-pages].

 ## <a name="license"></a>License